visitscotland/vs-design-system/src/components/patterns/table/Table.md

 ## Usage
-- Use a table when you need to make information easier to read and digest and that it is clearly laid out and easy to understand.
+- Use a table when you need to make information easier to read and digest for a user and ensure it is clearly laid out and easy to understand

-- Ensure a caption is included describing what the table is about.
+- Ensure a caption is included describing what the table is about

 - The table must be properly marked up with correct header cells `<VsTableHeaderCell>` and data cells `<VsTableDataCell>` to make it accessible.
-Headers should describe what the data in rows or columns represents.
+Headers should describe what the data in rows or columns represents

-- A table should never be used for creating page layouts, use the <a href="#/Elements/Grid">grid system</a> instead.
+- A table should never be used for creating page layouts, use the <a href="#/Elements/Grid">grid system</a> instead

 ### Standard